SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 12** Glacier retreat (difference between 2017-2023 summer).

-Ice loss in the region can be predicted use and exponential decay function with the assumption of a 26.59% of ice loss in 6 years, leading to and exponential decay of 0.0515.
+Ice loss in the region can be predicted by using the exponential decay function with the assumption of a 26.59% of ice loss in 6 years, leading to an exponential decay of 0.0515.
 This method is able to highlight the alarming glacier retreat rate, however, due to a multitude of complex variables it isn’t an accurate prediction.

 <p align="center">
   <img src="/Images/Projected_ice_loss.png" width="600" height="auto"/>